Core Revenue Drivers: Unit Economics by Industry

-With the refund forecast filled out, we can move onto calculating the net revenue, which accounts for the refunds and avoids double-counting.
+With the refund forecast filled out, we can move on to calculating net revenue, which accounts for the refunds and avoids double-counting.

-Found below is a screenshot of the finished revenue bottoms-up build:
+The screenshot shown below is of the finished bottom-up forecasting revenue build:

-From a glance, the increase in AOV seems to be the main cause of the revenue growth, as seen from the expansion of AOV from $211 in 2020 to $298 by the end of 2025.
+From a glance, the increase in AOV is driving revenue growth, as seen from the expansion of AOV from $211 in 2020 to $298 by the end of 2025.